Boats and ships

 The Unga are a Bantu people, who live on islands in the great Bangweulu Swamps, northern Zambia.
 Their main occupation is fishing, and they also grow manioc, or kassava (Manihot esculenta), besides collecting a number of wild plants, such as rhizomes of water-lilies (Nymphaea) and roots of papyrus (Cyperus papyrus).
 They also hunt birds and antelope.

-The ways of the Unga people are described in detail on the page Countries and places: Bangweulu – where water meets the sky.
+The ways of the Unga people are described in depth on the page Countries and places: Bangweulu – where water meets the sky.

 The only mode of transportation in the Bangweulu Swamps is by boat.
 This boy is punting a canoe along a channel in vegetation, consisting of papyrus (Cyperus papyrus), reed (Phragmites australis), and other species.
 (Photo copyright © by Kaj Halberg)